-I completed specialised training in the field of child and adolescent psychotherapy, so I am qualified to work safely and ethically with children and young people.
+I completed specialised training in the field of child and adolescent psychotherapy, therefore I am qualified to work safely and ethically with children and young people.

-Parents and care-givers are not present during the sessions, although they may see the therapist separately at regular intervals to share information, discuss concerns or improvements, and to review the child’s perceived progress.
-These sessions are called 'Parent Review Meetings’ and they are held at a pre-agreed time outside of the child’s regular session time.
-The child or young person is usually not present at the meetings, although in the case of older children (usually ages 14 and up), the young person may choose to participate in the meetings, if they wish to do so.
+Additionally, parents may see the therapist separately to share information, discuss concerns or improvements, and to review the child’s perceived progress.
+These sessions are called 'Parent Consultation’ or ‘Parent Meeting’ sessions and they are held at a pre-agreed time outside of the child’s regular session time.

 How is therapy with a child different compared to adult therapy?

 The main difference is the modality of the therapy; while adult therapy usually relies on talking, therapy with a child or a young person may include expressing feelings through art, story-telling or play.

 I believe that to help children and young people successfully, one needs to develop a close rapport with them.
 The strength and quality of the relationship between a child and their therapist will usually determine the success of the therapy to a great extent.